SoK: A Stratified Approach to Blockchain Decentralization: Methodology

 Another issue is that one relevant party may encompass multiple real-world identities.
 For instance, consider two software products, one maintained by a single organization with many members, the other maintained by a handful of independent developers.
 Although the first may be more decentralized in terms of people, from a legal perspective the second may be deemed more decentralized, as the first is authored by a single legal entity.

 By projecting the relevant parties of each category to \emph{legal persons}, we articulate a test that can be useful in assessing systems \wrt their decentralization in a legal sense (Definition~\ref{def:mdt}).
-Here, a legal person can be a company (\eg a foundation that performs the development of the system), but also an individual (\eg a so-called ``whale'', an individual who possesses a significant number of tokens).
-We note that, although in this work the MDT is considered \wrt legal parties, it could be adapted to treat exogenous centralization aspects as well, \eg relating to natural disasters.
+Here, a legal person can be \ifshort an organization, \eg a company or non-profit foundation, or an individual. \else a company (\eg a foundation that performs the development of the system), but also an individual (\eg a so-called ``whale'', an individual who possesses a significant number of tokens).
+We note that, although in this work the MDT is considered \wrt legal parties, it could be adapted to treat exogenous centralization aspects as well, \eg relating to natural disasters. \fi

 \begin{definition} A blockchain system fails the \emph{Minimum Decentralization Test} (MDT) if and only if there exists a layer (cf. Table~\ref{tab:summary}) for which there is a single \emph{legal person} that controls a sufficient number of \emph{relevant parties} so that it is able to violate a property of interest. \end{definition}